 What should I do now that me/my child has received a confirmed diagnosis of CDG?

 The first step each family should take after receiving a diagnosis of CDG is to join our CDG family support groups.
+The link to join the CDG CARE Family Support Network can be found in the right column of each of our website pages.
 The links to our current CDG Facebook groups and pages can be found on our CDG CARE homepage.
-Newly diagnosed families should also join CDG Connect, which is the global registry for CDG patients.
-CDG Connect will help CDG patients, researchers and drug developers work together to find better treatments for all CDGs.
-Another way to stay informed is to sign up on our Homepage for the CDG CARE semi-annual E-Newsletter which provides information and updates on our community activities as well as the latest progress in research, awareness and advocacy efforts.
+Another way to stay informed is to sign up to receive the CDG CARE quarterly E-Newsletter which provides information and updates on our community activities as well as the latest progress in research, awareness and advocacy efforts.

 If a family or clinician has specific medical questions, concerns or is in need of an urgent consultation with a CDG medical professional, we encourage you to email CDG CARE at firstname.lastname@example.org.